TheRealAnonymous008/quartz/content/details/game design/lenses/Games as Play.md

 * As designers, we choose which aspects to simulate -- ultimately the goal is to simulate what would contribute to meaningful play.
 	* *Promise the right amount of breadth* - if players expect the game to be an immersive simulation, they may be disappointed if their options are limited.
 	* [[Creativity#Principles|Limitation is not a bad thing]].
-	* *It is generally bad design to include information that does not contribute to an understanding of what is going on*>
+	* *It is generally bad design to include information that does not contribute to an understanding of what is going on*
+	* *Designers ultimately abstract reality* by eliminating aspects that do not contribute to the experience and by simplifying the complexities of reality that have little effect to the mechanics.
+		* As such *Simulations are not real to begin with* because the designers choose what to abstract away.
+		* **Analogous Simulations** - are based on a relationship between the source system and their simulation mechanics.
+Similar mechanisms are replaced with one mechanism
+		* **Symbolic Simulations** - are based on an arbitrary and conventional relationship between the source and the simulation (for example, dice being used to represent the outcome of a battle).
+Disparate mechanisms become connected.
+		* Both analogous and symbolic simulations reduce the system to be simpler but still capture the essential dynamics of the real life source.
+This has some advantages
+			* The player can focus on the essential details of the game
+			* The system gives more feedback and can cycle through faster
+			* The game designer can design the game easier.
+			* Insights gathered from an abstracted system can be applied to other situations too.

 * [[#Narrative Play]] can also be framed as a form of simulation -- players simulate the lived experiences of the player character.
 In turn, the simulation of the player character brings it to life as a representation of a character.
 	* *A player relates to a game character through the double consciousness of play*